Baseflow/mug-manager/README.md

 # mug_manager

+This repository is the result of a [Baseflow blog post](https://www.baseflow.com/blogs/managing-mugs-decoupling-frontend-and-backend-development).

 A Flutter mug manager application.
 Contains Imposter config files for spinning up a mock backend that the application can connect to.

 ## Getting started